This article was last updated on November 6th, 2019.

 When the clock is ticking on a deal, customers think they must act ASAP because they are running out of time.

 You can use this principle in your next campaign if you want to speed up the decision making of your customers.

 How?
 The answer is simpler than you think.

-You can trigger the sense of urgency by sending a countdown timer through your email.
+You can trigger a sense of urgency by sending a countdown timer through your email.
 These timers for emails can be effective parts of your email marketing strategy because they get your recipients to act quickly.

-This tactic is based on the FoMO (Fear of Missing Out) theory.
+This tactic is based on the FOMO (Fear of Missing Out) theory.
 Your readers take action because they don’t want to miss out on any great opportunities.

-This method results in a higher CTR (Click-Through Rate) and Conversion Rate.
+This method results in a higher CTR (Click Through Rate) and Conversion Rate.
 It helps you reach your ultimate goal: a higher ROI (Revenue On Investment).

 There is nothing new under the sun.
 Marketers have been leveraging this strategy for a while.
 But now we have more sophisticated ways of picturing how acting short-term would have an impact on the long-term.